gbrault/FTSDocuments/readme.md

 - The patch_flask_appbuilder direcory contains:
     - the flask_appbuilder.json file which contains the list of files to be patched.
     - the patching files which are the files to be used to patch the original files.
-- to use `package_patch.py`:
-    - Get to the parent directory of the patch_flask_appbuilder directory.
-        - Makes sure the patch_flask_appbuilder.json is there.
-        - Makes sure the patching files are there.
-    - have a copy of `python package_patch.py` in this parent directory.
-    - run `python package_patch.py --package flask_appbuilder`  to patch the flask_appbuilder package.
-    - the flask_appbuilder package is now patched and a subdirectory "flask_appbuilder" is created.

 ## Installation